s-joshid/Transporter_proj/README.md

 # Transporter_proj
-Devloping a data pipeline to analyze transport protein data Project notes and timelines can be founf in the [wiki](https://github.com/s-joshid/Transporter_proj/wiki)
+Devloping a data pipeline to analyze transport protein data <br>
+Project notes and timelines can be found in the [wiki](https://github.com/s-joshid/Transporter_proj/wiki)